makersacademy/chitter-challenge/README.md

 Tests still green.

-Wrote feature test scenario for the user attempting log in with an email that has not been registered.
+Wrote feature test scenario for the user attempting log in with an email that has not been registered, should be shown a flashed message that there is an error.
 Red.

+Wrote a unit test
+- Wrote logic in User.authenticate to return nil if that user is not in the database.
+- Restructured the post /sessions route to set user_id with the result of User.authenticate.
+- If user_id is nil a flash notice is set up and redirected to /sessions/new.
+- Otherwise sessions[:user_id] is set and redirected to the homepage as normal (happy path).
+- Added sinatra-flash to gemfile, `bundle` to install, required it in app.rb, and registered it in Chitter class.
+- Added the flash notice to the sessions/new erb view.

+Green.

 ## Reflections